project-galatea/galatea-follower/README.md

 # Galatea Slave
-Severs that manage the chats and the AI
+Servers that manage the chats and the AI